 The ACTIVE 2 project aims to provide non-professional caregivers, support workers and Health & Social care professionals with innovative training resources and approaches to strengthening the Multiple Intelligences of the elderly people in their care.

-It will be developed from the perspective of the intervention and through daily activities by support staff and family members.
+It was developed from the perspective of the intervention and through daily activities by support staff and family members.
 Socio-health staff will train family members in strategies to improve cognitive development in dependent elderly people.
 The target group: the trainers of socio-health care staff for dependent people in social institutions and at home, educators, health professionals, socio-community intervention agents.

 The consortium consists of organisations with extensive experience in adult training with a specific relation to Emotional Intelligence.